Skip to main content

 Image from Gyazo

-Upload the image to be used for the change.
+Upload the image to be used to replace the logo image.

 Image from Gyazo